sedaprotocol/seda-example-ops/examples/single-price-feed-verification/README.md

 ### Process

+1. Ensures the Replication Factor is only 1.
 1. Validates the Data Request execution argument is not empty.
 1. Makes a HTTP call to the dxFeed Data Proxy.
-1. Converts the decimal to a `u128` with 6 decimal precision.
-1. Returns the prices as a JSON array preserving the order the symbols were given in.
+1. Returns the bytes of the Http call.

 ### Example